adamazon/adamazon-code/README.md

 ### Goals

 - We aim to build a regression model based on the review scores to automatically assign a predicted "helpfulness" rating to each comment.
 Moreover, we also aim to merge this rating with the actual human assigned value in a real system to re-arrange reviews in a more useful way hopefully.
+- There are two possible paths to this:
+  - We can fix a reviewer and look at it's reviews over various products.
+  - Or, we can fix a subset of products and look at the various reviews on the subset.
 - Using the above model or otherwise, we also aim to investigate the use of short summary of review and the role it plays along with the actual long review in determining the usefulness.
 For example: A short comment like *"Requires in game purchases"* can be pretty helpful with no actual long review and it would be interesting to see if we can quantify that.
+- We would also incorporate general features such as "helpfulness" rate or the review text length to see their predictive capability.

 ## Exploring Data to set viable goals: